United States Property Notebook

 Ballantyne

 Ballantyne is a master-planned suburban hub in South Charlotte, popular with families and professionals who want space without sacrificing convenience.
-The median home price here sits at approximately $630,000, reflecting a 3.8% year-over-year increase.
-Strong school systems, proximity to corporate campuses, and newer housing stock make it a reliable choice for long-term investment.
+The median home price sits at approximately $630,000, up 3.8 percent year-on-year.

 NoDa (North Davidson)

-NoDa is Charlotte’s arts and entertainment district, pulling in young professionals and creative entrepreneurs who want culture alongside their commute.
-The median home price sits at about $510,000, with year-over-year growth of 4.1%.
-Cultural appeal, local eateries, and expanding light rail connections all point toward continued upward pressure on property values here.
+NoDa is Charlotte's arts and entertainment district, pulling in young professionals and creative entrepreneurs.
+The median home price sits at about $510,000, up 4.1 percent year-on-year.

 University City